 - element (PDFElement) The element in question. - inclusive (bool, optional) Whether the include element in the returned results.
 Default: False. - tolerance (int, optional) To be counted as to the left, the elements must overlap by at least tolerance on the Y axis.
+Tolerance is capped at half the height of the element.
 Default 0.